 (It’s also on Audible.)

 Here’s another book worth its weight in gold.
-This book, penned by a Hollywood screenwriter, is great in helping to understand the “beats” — those expected plot points that drive a story forward.
-You’ll also find special how-to story-creation tidbits that, if implemented, will help you get raving-fan readers.
+Penned by a Hollywood screenwriter, this book is excellent in helping to understand story beats — those expected plot points driving a story forward.
+You’ll also find special info that, if implemented, will help you get raving fan readers.

-Want to grab readers right away?
-Get this book, to learn how.
+Want your story to grab readers right away?
+Get this book to learn how.
 The beginning of the book, in particular, is quite good.

 Writing Wonder, By David Farland